Estimation of Cell-to-Cell Variation and State of Health for Battery Modules with Parallel-Connected Cells: PERFORMANCE OF THE PROPOSED FRAMEWORK

 \section{PERFORMANCE OF THE PROPOSED FRAMEWORK}

 This section evaluates the performance of the proposed framework in Fig. \ref{fig:Algorithm} for CtCV and M-SoH estimations.
 A nested cross-validation approach \cite{Berrar} is used to train, validate, and test the proposed framework, where the inner loop performs ten-fold cross-validation to fine-tune hyperparameters and the outer loop performs leave-one-out cross-validation to examine the final performance.
+Note that leave-one-out cross-validation ensures that the proposed framework is tested across all 156 distinct scenarios (78 modules under 2 types of C-rates).
+Because each module has a unique combination of M-SoH and CtCV (as demonstrated in Section \ref{DataOverview}), every module represents a distinct unseen scenario in each iteration of the leave-one-out cross-validation.

 As outlined in Sections \ref{InfoDefn} and \ref{RVR}, CtCV, M-SoH, and all the features are first standardized based on the training set using Equation (\ref{eqn:standardize}).
 Then, during result discussions, all these standardized quantities are converted back for physical interpretations.